Canadian Tyre Recycling: Engineering Solutions for the Great White North

 Hard Rock Mining

-Ontario and Quebec’s mining operations generate steady streams of large mining equipment tires requiring efficient processing.
-The OTR tyre splitter has proven particularly effective in these demanding applications.
+Ontario and Quebec’s mining operations generate steady streams of large mining equipment tyres requiring efficient, ongoing processing.
+The OTR tyre splitter has proven particularly effective in these demanding applications, enabling on-site volume reduction that cuts transport costs, improves waste management logistics, and supports provincial environmental compliance requirements.

 Forestry Operations